Scientific: Aloe brevifolia (also known as Aloe brevifolia var. brevifolia)

 Foliage/texture: Basal clumps of succulent, pointed triangular green leaves, strongly serrated.
 Young leaves and leaves that are nutrient or drought stressed have reddish tinge, coarse texture.

-Flowers & fruits: Beautiful orange flower spikes to several feet tall; fruits are green and multi-carpulate, not showy
+Flowers & fruits: Beautiful orange flower spikes to several feet tall; fruits are green and multi-carpulate, not showy.

-Temperature: Intolerant of freezing temperatures
+Temperature: Intolerant of freezing temperatures.

-Light: Light shade is best in Phoenix
+Light: Light shade and/or protection from western sun is best in Phoenix.

 Soil: Tolerant